department-of-veterans-affairs/vagov-content/pages/disability/file-an-appeal/board-of-veterans-appeals.md

 ---
 layout: page-breadcrumbs.html
-title: Board Hearings for Disability Compensation Appeals
+title: Board of Veterans' Appeals (BVA) Hearing
-display_title: Board Hearings for Compensation Appeals
+display_title: Board of Veterans' Appeals Hearing
 description: Find out what happens at a Board of Veterans’ Appeals (BVA) hearing—and how to request one if you want a Veterans Law Judge to discuss your VA appeal.
 Get answers to questions about scheduling and preparing for your Board hearing, and learn what to expect at the hearing.
 concurrence: complete
 plainlanguage: 11-4-16 certified in compliance with the Plain Writing Act